laurent-martin/asp_fpx_postproc/README.md

 The Tool will be activated for any package exchanged on the platform.
 It is also possible to use the filters during script activation.

-## Tool actions
+# Tool actions

-No action is executed with "Normal" packages or packages not matching special conditions.
+The tool is activated by creating a custom metadata option list field with values matching a special pattern (e.g. "(M:...)", at the end).

-The tool is activated by creating a custom metadata fields with values matching a special pattern (e.g. "(M:...)").
+No action is executed with "Normal" packages or packages not having metadata matching an action.

 If a package contains a metadata and its value ends with a part in parenthesis, this part is called "action".
 An example of metadata value that matches: "Blah Blah (myaction)".
 Here the action is "myaction".
 If a metadata field has no action, then nothing is done for this package.

 The tool supports the following action format: `M:path/fo/subfolder`.
 "M" means "action move", ":" is a separator, and `path/fo/subfolder` is a sub folder path in the `workflow_folder` to which all files from the package will be moved.
-A file named \_FILES\_HAVE\_BEEN\_MOVED\_.txt is created in the package (now empty) and contains information on moved files.
+A file named `_FILES_HAVE_BEEN_MOVED_.txt` is created in the package (now empty) and contains information on moved files.

 If Several metadata fields match the "move" action, then the destination folder is build by joining all subfolders. (if meta1 gives a/b and meta2 gives c/d, then destination is a/b/c/d). subfolder is created in the same order as metadata order in the form.